jojomojo97/NuosJanus2/Communication/readme.md

-# View HTML file
+### View AristonNuosJanus2_Messages.html
-Use this Link to see the HTML content https://jojomojo97.github.io/NuosJanus2/Communication/AristonNuosJanus2_Messages.html
+Use this Link to directly see
+https://jojomojo97.github.io/NuosJanus2/Communication/AristonNuosJanus2_Messages.html